memo33/sc4pac/docs/metadata.md

 The first time a package with a new variant is installed, the user is prompted to choose.

-Variants can be defined globally for the entire Plugins folder (e.g. `nightmode`, `driveside`, `roadstyle`, `CAM`), or locally on a per-package basis (e.g. `USL.light-color`).
+Variants can be defined globally for the entire Plugins folder (e.g. `nightmode`, `driveside`, `roadstyle`, `CAM`), or locally on a per-package basis (e.g. `kodlovag:uniform-street-lighting-mod:light-color`).

 Recommendations:
 - Keep the number of variants small.
   Only add a variant if really necessary, but otherwise consider picking a default that works for everyone instead of adding another variant.
-- Variant names and values should be alphanumeric hyphenated.
+- Variant names and values should be alphanumeric with hyphens or dots.
-  Per-package variants should use a prefix ending in `.` that makes it clear which package it belongs to (for example, `USL.light-color` belongs to `pkg=kodlovag:uniform-street-lighting-mod`).
+  Per-package variants should use a prefix composed of the package identifier `group:package:variant` (for example, `kodlovag:uniform-street-lighting-mod:light-color` belongs to `pkg=kodlovag:uniform-street-lighting-mod`).
 - If there is a recommended variant, put it first or clearly describe it in order to make it easy to choose.

 Let us continue with our Hogwarts example and add nightmode variants.